| |

 - Barry Scheck commented on the DNA for CNN in October 2006 (document undated).

-- Internet poster Margoo has stated the requirements for inclusion in CODIS: "Conviction is a prerequisite, but the Justice For All Act (signed into law in 2004) states: "Qualifying federal offenses now include any felony, crimes of sexual abuse as set out in 18 U.S.C. § 4221 et seq., any crime of violence, as defined in 18 U.S.C. § 16, as well as any attempt or conspiracy to commit any of these offenses.
+- Limitations of CODIS Internet poster Margoo has stated the requirements for inclusion in CODIS: "Conviction is a prerequisite, but the Justice For All Act (signed into law in 2004) states: "Qualifying federal offenses now include any felony, crimes of sexual abuse as set out in 18 U.S.C. § 4221 et seq., any crime of violence, as defined in 18 U.S.C. § 16, as well as any attempt or conspiracy to commit any of these offenses.
 Qualifying military offenses formerly limited to felony or sex offenses, now include any offense under the Uniform Code of Military Justice for which a sentence of confinement for more than one year may be imposed."
 Prior to the signing of this Act, 31 states included ALL convicted felons in their eligibility requirements."

-- However, in Virginia, which had the nation's first and most extensive DNA databank, "the databank is supposed to contain DNA samples from anyone 14 or older convicted of a felony or punished as juveniles for felony-level crimes since July 1, 1990.
+- Databank However, in Virginia, which had the nation's first and most extensive DNA databank, "the databank is supposed to contain DNA samples from anyone 14 or older convicted of a felony or punished as juveniles for felony-level crimes since July 1, 1990.
 Since 2003, the databank also has included anyone arrested for violent felonies."
 However, it was recently reported that despite this long-standing requirement, as many as one fifth of felony DNA samples may be missing statewide.

 - Panty DNA May be from Manufacturing Plant.
 According to the same article, investigators did some tests on similar panties from the same plant and found that some also contained DNA.
 Since the bits of DNA molecule found mixed with JonBenet's blood were fragmented and degraded to the point that they couldn't even be sourced to any particular type of cell, contamination from the plant is the most likely explanation for its presence -- and the fact that it was never sourced to anyone connected to the family or anyone in the CODIS database.
 Similarly, in a book about a completely different case, it was stated: "Mandros said renowned forensics expert Dr. Henry Lee told him that he once conducted a test to see how easy it is for DNA to be transferred to an object.
 Doctor Lee said he bought a package of men's underwear from a department store, opened it in his laboratory, and tested for DNA evidence immediately - and he found some." (quote provided by Internet poster Freespirit).